ccrome/trump-tweet-bot/README.md

 # trump-tweet-bot
 A useless excuse for a tweet bot.
-Based on fast.ai's Niche code generator.
+Based on fast.ai's Nietzsche code generator.

 To use:  You can simply run the trump-generate.ipynb code to generate tweets.